Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Purdue has not yet combined with its opponents to score more than 52.5 points in a game this season.
+- Purdue's games have yet to go over 52 points this season.

-- The combined points per game average of the two teams, 52.9, is 0.4 points above Saturday's over/under.
+- Saturday's total is 0.9 points lower than the two team's combined 52.9 points per game average.

-- This contest's over/under is 16.8 points above the 35.7 these two squads combine to allow per game this season.
+- This contest's over/under is 16.3 points greater than the 35.7 these two squads combine to allow per game this season.

-- Cornhuskers games this season feature an average total of 53.9 points, a number 1.4 points higher than Saturday's over/under.
+- The Cornhuskers and their opponents have scored an average of 53.9 points per game in 2021, 1.9 more than Saturday's total.

-- The 52.5 over/under in this game is 0.5 points higher than the 52 average total in Boilermakers games this season.
+- The 52 PPG average total in Boilermakers games this season is equal to this game's over/under.

 Nebraska Stats and Trends

-- Nebraska has four wins against the spread in eight games this season.
+- In Nebraska's eight games this season, it has four wins against the spread.

-- The Cornhuskers have been favored by 7.5 points or more two times this season and have covered the spread in all of them.
+- This season, the Cornhuskers have won ATS in each of their two games as a favorite of 7.5 points or more.

-- Nebraska's games this year have hit the over three times in seven opportunities (42.9%).
+- Nebraska's games this year have gone over the point total three times in seven opportunities (42.9%).

 - Nebraska is 3-3 against the spread and 3-4 overall this season when the team scores more than 16.3 points.

-- When Nebraska churns out over 301.6 yards, the team is 4-3 against the spread and 3-5 overall.
+- In games that Nebraska totals more than 301.6 yards, the team is 4-3 against the spread and 3-5 overall.

-- The Cornhuskers have turned the ball over one more time (9 total) than the Boilermakers have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.